North Wales Faculty

 Why attend the RCGP Annual Conference?

-The RCGP Annual Conference is an event for GPs and practice team colleagues, showcasing the latest clinical and policy developments across the UK and bringing together an impressive range of inspirational speakers.
+The RCGP Annual Conference is a premier event for GPs and practice team colleagues, offering insights into the latest clinical and policy developments across the UK and featuring a range of inspirational speakers.

-Whether you’re seeking to develop your clinical knowledge, connect with peers within our diverse community, or celebrate general practice and the vital part you play, our Annual Conference provides the ideal platform to re-energise and get inspired to continue working in our amazing profession.
+Whether you’re looking to expand your clinical knowledge, connect with peers in our diverse community, or celebrate general practice and your essential role within it, the Annual Conference provides the perfect opportunity to re-energize and find inspiration for our remarkable profession.

 Meet your Faculty